tendaiactivetutors-beep/Workforce-Management-and-Human-Resources-Analytics-Project/README.md

 The primary objectives of this project are to:

-1.Analyze Employee Attrition: Investigate factors influencing employee turnover and predict potential attrition risks.
+1. Analyze Employee Attrition: Investigate factors influencing employee turnover and predict potential attrition risks.

-2.Evaluate Performance Trends: Assess employee performance patterns across various departments and job roles.
+2. Evaluate Performance Trends: Assess employee performance patterns across various departments and job roles.

-3.Optimize Attendance and Leave Management: Identify patterns in employee absenteeism and leave utilization, and their operational impact.
+3. Optimize Attendance and Leave Management: Identify patterns in employee absenteeism and leave utilization, and their operational impact.

-4.Measure Training Effectiveness: Determine the impact of training programs on employee performance and development.
+4. Measure Training Effectiveness: Determine the impact of training programs on employee performance and development.

-5.Understand Workforce Demographics: Provide a comprehensive overview of the workforce composition for strategic planning.
+5. Understand Workforce Demographics: Provide a comprehensive overview of the workforce composition for strategic planning.

 ## Datasets